Katy Perry Teases Her Brand-New Single

 It looks like Katy Perry just teased a snippet of her upcoming (and highly anticipated) new single on Instagram.

 The Grammy nominee captioned one of the videos "Why are we all so chained #Fridaythe10th" alongside a clip of her walking in heels with a disco ball chained to her ankle.
+Multiple outlets report that the single is called "Chained to the Rhythm" and was co-produced by Max Martin and Sia.

 Moments earlier, Perry posted a video of a billboard going up featuring a photo of her with the words "February 10" written across it.
 So, clearly, something is going down this Friday, you guys.
 Any guesses?